 Licenses and Certifications

-She is Licensed Professional Counselor (LPC), Licensed Professional Counselor Supervisor (LPCS),.
-She also is National Board Certified Counselor (NBCC), a Certified Fellow of the National Board of Clinical Hypnotherapists, a Board Certified Expert in Traumatic Stress (BCETS) and Fellow of the National Center for Crisis Management (FAAETS) and a Diplomat of The American Academy of Experts in Post Traumatic Stress, Certified as a Clinical Mental Health Counselor specializing in Trauma Counseling, and Certified as a Clinical Mental Health Counselor Specializing in Couples and Family Counseling.
+She is Licensed Professional Counselor (LPC), Licensed Professional Counselor Supervisor (LPCS) in SC,.
+She is a Licensed Clinical Mental Health Counselor (LCMHC) in NC.
+She is a National Board Certified Counselor (NBCC), a Certified Clinical Mental Health Counselor specializing in Trauma Counseling, and Certified as a Clinical Mental Health Counselor Specializing in Couples and Family Counseling.
+She also is a Certified Fellow of the National Board of Clinical Hypnotherapists, a Board Certified Expert in Traumatic Stress (BCETS) and Fellow of the National Center for Crisis Management (FAAETS) and a Diplomat of The American Academy of Experts in Post Traumatic Stress.

 Dr. Threadgill's additional training includes Level 3 Gottman Couples Therapy, Emotionally Focused Therapy, Level II EMDR, Level II TFT, Level II Emotional Freedom Technique, Heart-Centered Hypnotherapy, Community Crisis Response from NOVA, Masters & Johnson's Treatment of Sexual Trauma Dissociative Disorders and Sexual Compulsivity, Training for the Trainer by SC Governor's Office and Department of Corrections, and Level II The Soul Directed Approach: Enhancing the Power of Your Intuitive Skills .